janphilippfranken/scai/README.md

 1. `sphinx-build -b html docs/source docs/build` (build docs)
 2. `open docs/build/index.html` to open docs locally.

 When you are adding a new class or make modifications to an important functionality, please document them in `docs/source`.
-Thereafter, run `sphinx-build -b html docs/source docs/build` to update the docs.
+Run `sphinx-build -b html docs/source docs/build` to update the docs.